-OXPHOS-state (Fig. 5): The OXPHOS-state is defined as respiratory state with the kinetically-saturating concentrations of O2, respiratory and phosphorylation substrates, and absence of exogenous uncoupler, which provides an estimate of maximal the capacity respiratory in the OXPHOS-state for any given ET-Respiratory pathway state. capacities at kinetically-saturating substrate concentrations provide reference values or upper limits of of aiming data for sets performance, generation comparative purposes.
+OXPHOS-state (Fig. 5B): The OXPHOS-state is defined as the respiratory state with kinetically-saturating concentrations of O2, respiratory and phosphorylation substrates, and absence of exogenous uncoupler, which provides an estimate of the maximal respiratory capacity in the OXPHOS-state for any given ET-pathway state.
+Respiratory capacities at kinetically-saturating substrate concentrations provide reference values or upper limits of performance, aiming at the generation of data sets for comparative purposes.
 Physiological activities and effects of substrate kinetics can be evaluated relative to the OXPHOS-capacity.